Email Subject Lines:

 How To Send Drip Campaigns From Your Gmail Inbox

-We recommend using Yesware Mail Merge, an easy-to-use sales email tool, to send personalized sales emails and automate all your follow-ups.
+We recommend using Yesware Campaigns, an easy-to-use tool, to send personalized campaigns and automate your follow-ups.

 How the Best Email Subject Lines Are Formatted